yunyaogu/yunyaogu.github.io/README.md

 # About
 ## Business Owner And Life Long Learner
+## Owning Failuire
-## Owning Failuire, Confessing to Guadalupe y Jesus Everyday For Cursing DEI
+## Confessing to Guadalupe y Jesus Everyday For Cursing DEI
 ## Still Cumming, To Approach The Laude, To be Downloadable with Gynecology and Gynecology Successes

 ## Will initiate legal actions against RISD at any time for long term professional reputation sabotages and unlawful search engine linkage associations